Advendetour/advendetour/README.md

    `rake db:create`

 ## To run the app
-1. Run the server locally if you haven`t done so already.
+1. Run the server locally if you haven't done so already.
    `postgres -D /usr/local/var/postgres`
 2. Run the Rails app
    `rails server`